Hicock History, Family Crest & Coats of Arms

 Early History of the Hicock family

 This web page shows only a small excerpt of our Hicock research.
-Another 286 words (20 lines of text) are included under the topic Early Hicock History in all our PDF Extended History products and printed products wherever possible.
+Another 59 words (4 lines of text) are included under the topic Early Hicock History in all our PDF Extended History products and printed products wherever possible.

 Hicock Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Hicock include Hicock, Hichcoke, Hickox, Hickhock, Hickhocke and many more.

 Early Notables of the Hicock family (pre 1700)

 More information is included under the topic Early Hicock Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hicock family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Hicock or a variant listed above: Captain Hickcocke settled in Virginia in 1623; Otis Hickok, an emigrant from Ireland, who fought in the War of 1812 and settled in Vermont; and M. Hickox settled in San Francisco in 1850..

 Contemporary Notables of the name Hicock (post 1700) +

 - Harry S. Hicock, American Democrat politician, Candidate for Connecticut State House of Representatives from Southbury, 1932